Óscar Gil (footballer, born 1995): Racing Santander

 On 2 August 2018, Racing de Santander confirmed the signing of Gil on a one-year contract.
 A regular starter in his first season as his side returned to the second division, he was rarely used in his second and moved out on loan to CD Atlético Baleares on 21 January 2020.

 Amorebieta

 On 8 July 2021, Gil moved to second level newcomers SD Amorebieta.

 Castellón

 On 30 July 2022, Gil was announced at Castellón.
+An immediate starter, he featured in 33 matches during the 2023–24 season overall, scoring twice and helping the side to achieve promotion to the second division.

+Murcia

+On 15 January 2026, after just three matches during the first half of the campaign, Gil moved to Real Murcia CF in the third level.